ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-gb.md

 > OVHcloud does not guarantee the functionality of any operating systems installed via IPMI.
 This route should only be taken by an experienced server administrator.
 >

-To begin, open IPMI in a Java applet as described in the section Accessing IPMI from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-Then, click **Device** from the menu bar and select **Redirect ISO** from the drop-down menu.
+To begin, open [IPMI in a Java applet](./#applet-java) from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+Then, click `Device`{.action} from the menu bar and select `Redirect ISO`{.action} from the drop-down menu.

 ![Redirect_ISO](images/RedirectISO.jpg){.thumbnail}

 Next, select the ISO you wish to use from your local computer's file system.
-Once you have selected your ISO, press the **Ctrl Alt Del** button in the top-right corner of the screen to reboot the server.
+Once you have selected your ISO, press the `Ctrl Alt Del`{.action} button in the top-right corner of the screen to reboot the server.
 Press the appropriate `F` key to access the boot options.

 > [!primary]
 > You may need to use the soft keyboard for inputs to register in IPMI.
-To access this, click the **Keyboard** option from the menu bar at the top of the window.
-Then, select **Soft Keyboard** from the dropdown menu and click **Show**.
+To access this, click the `Keyboard`{.action} option from the menu bar at the top of the window.
+Then, select `Soft Keyboard` from the dropdown menu and click `Show`{.action}.
 >

 Select the **UEFI Virtual CDROM 1.00** option from the boot menu to start the server from the ISO attached previously.

 ![UEFI_Virt](images/UEFIVirt.jpg){.thumbnail}

 Complete the steps required to install the operating system.
-Do not forget to remove the ISO from the **Redirect ISO** option.
+Do not forget to remove the ISO from the "Redirect ISO" option.

 ### Installing an OS Utilizing IPMI v2